roynakakawa/pull-jira/README.md

 # pull-jira

+## This is WIP

-WIP script in Google Sheets Apps to pull information from Jira.
+Script in Google Sheets Apps to pull information from Jira.

 Running **getJiraInfo()** will pull epics name,summary and dates from board ID specified in cell G4